RadioAstronomySoftwareGroup/pyuvdata/docs/uvdata_tutorial.rst

 ----------------
 Making a simple waterfall plot.

-Note: there is now support for reading in only part of a uvfits, uvh5 or miriad file (see :ref:`large_files`), so you need not read in the entire file to plot one waterfall.
+Note: there is now support for reading in only part of a file for many file types (see :ref:`large_files`), so you need not read in the entire file to plot one waterfall.

 .. code-block:: python